zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/setup.md

 description:
 ---

-Forms is a premium addon, part of Essentials Addons for YOOtheme Pro, to install it go through the Essentials plugin installation process.
-Once ready access the **YOOtheme Pro Customizer -> Essentials -> Advanced** panel, if all went well you should see the Forms Addon listed and enabled.
+Forms is part of Essentials Addons for YOOtheme Pro, to install it go through the Essentials plugin installation process, then access the **YOOtheme Pro Customizer -> Essentials -> Advanced** panel, if all went well you should see the Forms Addon listed and enabled.

+---

 ## Creating a form

 Now that we are comfortable with Essential Forms [core concepts](./), let's create a simple form that will greet us on submission.

 {% callout title="Quick Start" %}
-We strongly recommend to go through this process at least once, if you already did or want to come back to it some other time, skip to the [Quick Start](#quick-start) section.
+We strongly recommend going through this process at least once, if you already did or want to come back to it some other time, skip to the [Quick Start](#quick-start) section.
 {% /callout %}

 ### Structure